 Overall I found TunnelBear to offer pretty good speeds.

-In comparison to ExpressVPN, however, TunnelBear is not quite as fast with the tests I ran.
+In comparison to ExpressVPN, however, TunnelBear is not quite up to par.

 The TunnelBear Chrome extension is a lightweight encrypted proxy that you can easily control from the browser window.
 I tested the TunnelBear Chrome extension for this review and found it to work well.